-The process for developing such plans and programs must provide for consideration of all modes of transportation and shall be continuing, cooperative, and comprehensive to the degree appropriate, based on the complexity of the transportation problems.
-The legislation also recognizes the diversity of views on transportation problems and investment options and states that, prior to adopting plans or programs, the MPO shall provide citizens, affected public agencies, representatives of public transportation employees, freight shippers, providers of freight transportation services, private providers of transportation, representatives of users of public transportation, representatives of users of pedestrian walkways and bicycle transportation facilities, representatives of the disabled, and other interested parties with a reasonable opportunity to comment.
-(23 USC 134(i)).
-Federal Department of Transportation (DOT) policy and the Federal Highway Administration (FHWA) and the Federal Transit Administration (FTA) regulations build on these principles by requiring MPOs to establish their own continuing public involvement processes which actively seek participation during transportation decision making; from the earliest planning stages including the identification of the purpose and need, through the development of the range of potential solutions, up to and including the decision to implement specific solutions.
+The process for developing transportation plans and programs must provide for consideration of all modes of transportation and shall be continuing, cooperative, and comprehensive to the degree appropriate, based on the complexity of the transportation problems.
+Federal legislation also recognizes the diversity of views on transportation problems and investment options and states that, prior to adopting plans or programs, the MPO shall provide citizens, affected public agencies, representatives of public transportation employees, freight shippers, providers of freight transportation services, private providers of transportation, representatives of users of public transportation problems and bicycle transportation facilities, representatives of the disabled, and other interested parties with a reasonable opportunity to comment.
+Federal Department of Transportation (USDOT) policy and the Federal Highway Administration (FHWA) and the Federal Transit Administration (FTA) regulations build on these principles by requiring MPOs to establish their own continuing public involvement processes which actively seek participation during transportation decision making; from the earliest planning stages including the identification of the purpose and need, through the development of the range of potential solutions, up to and including the decision to implement specific solutions.

 The "public" is further defined by FHWA and FTA to specifically include various segments of the public and the transportation industry that must also be given the opportunity to participate.
 The FHWA and FTA define the public broadly as including all individuals or groups who are potentially affected by transportation decisions.
 This includes anyone who resides in, has interest in, or does business in a given area that may be affected by transportation decisions.
 Persons traditionally underserved by existing transportation systems such as low income or minority households and the elderly should be explicitly encouraged to participate in the public involvement process.
 The public includes both individuals and organized groups.
-In addition, it is important to provide similar opportunities for the participation of all private and public providers of transportation services, including, but not limited to, the trucking and rail freight industries, rail passenger industry, taxi cab operators, and all conventional and unconventional transit service operators.
+In addition, it is important to provide similar opportunities for the participation of all private and public providers of transportation services, including, but not limited to, the trucking and rail freight industries, rail passenger industry, taxicab operators, and all conventional and unconventional transit service operators.

-On February 14, 2007, FHWA and FTA published new regulations in the Federal Register (Vol. 72, No. 30) regarding Statewide Transportation Planning and Metropolitan Transportation Planning under SAFETEA-LU.
-Specifically, rules pertaining to Interested parties, participation, and consultation in the metropolitan transportation planning process (23 CFR § 450.316) were issued and include several elements not previously required.
+On May 27, 2016, FHWA and FTA published new regulations in the Federal Register (Vol. 81, No. 103) regarding Statewide and Nonmetropolitan Transportation Planning and Metropolitan Transportation Planning under the Moving Ahead for Progress in the 21st Century Act (MAP-21) and the Fixing America's

+Surface Transportation Act (FAST).
+Included are rules pertaining to Interested parties, participation, and consultation in the metropolitan transportation planning process (23 CFR § 450.316).
 The regulations explicitly require the development and use of a documented participation plan that defines a process for public involvement in transportation decision-making.

-These regulations provide a basic set of performance standards indicating what the FHWA and FTA expect from public involvement with respect to plans, programs, major transportation investments, and transportation projects to achieve.
-In sum, Federal legislation and its implementing regulations envision an open and proactive decision making process eliciting the input and active involvement of all affected individuals, groups, and communities, addressing the full range of effects that the transportation investments may have on our communities and our lives.
+These regulations provide a basic set of requirements indicating what the FHWA and FTA expect from public involvement with respect to plans, programs, major transportation investments, and transportation projects to achieve.
+In sum, Federal legislation and its implementing regulations envision an open and proactive decision-making process eliciting the input and active involvement of all affected individuals, groups, and communities, addressing the full range of effects that the transportation investments may have on our communities and our lives.
 Urban Areas with populations greater than 50,000 persons and that have a designated Metropolitan Planning Organization (MPO) must respond not only to the requirements of legislation but to those mandates of related Federal acts, such as the Clean Air Act and the Americans with Disabilities Act.
 ADA requires specific participation activities - particularly for para-transit plans.
 These include: